Ehrlichiosis in Dogs

 How is a dog infected with Ehrlichia?

-Ehrlichiosis is a disease that develops in dogs after being bitten by an infected tick.
-In the United States, E. canis is considered endemic in the southeastern and southwestern states, though the brown dog tick is found all throughout the United States and Canada.
-The brown dog tick is the main carrier of the Ehrlichia organism in nature.
-Other tick species have also been shown to transmit the disease in dogs and may carry other subspecies of Ehrlichia.
+Ehrlichiosis is a disease that develops in dogs after they are bitten by an infected tick.
+In the United States, E. canis is considered endemic (regularly occurring) in the southeastern and southwestern states, though the brown dog tick can be found throughout the United States and Canada.
+Though the brown dog tick is the main carrier of the E. canis in North America, other tick species have also been shown to transmit the disease in other areas and may carry other subspecies of Ehrlichia.

 What are the signs of ehrlichiosis?

 In areas where ehrlichiosis is common, many dogs are seen during the acute phase.
-In this stage, infected dogs may have a fever, swollen lymph nodes, respiratory distress, weight loss, bleeding disorders (spontaneous hemorrhage or bleeding), and occasionally, neurological disturbances (they may seem unsteady or develop meningitis).
-This stage may last two to four weeks and some dogs may eliminate the infection or head into the sub-clinical phase.
+In this stage, infected dogs may have a fever, swollen lymph nodes, respiratory distress, weight loss, and bleeding disorders (spontaneous hemorrhage or bleeding).
+Occasionally, dogs may have neurological disturbances, such as unsteadiness or the development of meningitis.
+This acute stage may last two to four weeks.
+Some dogs eliminate the infection and others progress to the subclinical phase.

-The sub-clinical phase represents the stage of infection in which the organism is present but is not causing any outward signs of disease.
+In the subclinical phase, the organism is present but not causing any outward signs of disease.
 Sometimes a dog will pass through the acute phase without its owner being aware of the infection.
-These dogs may become sub-clinical and develop changes observed at the laboratory level, yet have no apparent signs of illness.
-The sub-clinical phase is often considered the worst because there are no clinical signs, and the disease, therefore, goes undetected.
-The only hint that a dog may be infected during this phase may be when a dog shows prolonged bleeding from the puncture site where a blood sample was drawn.
-Dogs that are infected sub-clinically may eliminate the organisms or may progress to the next stage, clinical ehrlichiosis.
+These dogs may become subclinical and have no apparent signs of illness, but will develop changes that can be observed through laboratory testing, such as low platelets.
+The subclinical phase is often considered the worst because there are no clinical signs, and so the disease goes undetected.
+During this phase, the only hint that a dog may be infected is if the dog shows prolonged bleeding from a puncture site where a blood sample was drawn.
+Dogs that are infected sub-clinically may eliminate the infection or may progress to the next stage: clinical ehrlichiosis.

-Clinical ehrlichiosis occurs if the immune system is not able to eliminate the organism.
-Dogs are likely to develop a host of problems such as anemia, bleeding episodes, lameness, eye problems (including hemorrhage or blindness), neurological problems, and swollen limbs.
-If the bone marrow (site of blood cell production) fails, the dog becomes unable to manufacture any of the blood cells necessary to sustain life.
+Clinical ehrlichiosis occurs if the immune system cannot eliminate the E. canis organism.
+Dogs are likely to develop a host of problems, such as anemia, bleeding episodes, lameness, eye problems (including hemorrhage or blindness), neurological problems, and swollen limbs.
+If the bone marrow fails (the site of blood cell production), the dog becomes unable to manufacture any of the blood cells necessary to sustain life.

 How is ehrlichiosis diagnosed?

-Baseline blood tests including a complete blood cell count and chemistry should also be done.
-A low platelet count (called thrombocytopenia), anemia, and/or high levels of the protein globulin in the blood may be found.
-Urinalysis should also be performed to determine if the infection is affecting the kidneys, causing the loss of protein in the urine.
+The following tests are recommended for any sick dog; however, if your dog tests positive but has no clinical signs, your veterinarian may recommend additional baseline blood tests including a complete blood cell count and chemistry.
+Infected dogs will have a low platelet count (called thrombocytopenia), anemia, and/or high levels of globulin (a protein) in the blood.
+Urinalysis should also be performed to determine if the infection is affecting the kidneys, causing protein loss in the urine.

 How is ehrlichiosis treated?

-Certain antibiotics, such as doxycycline (Vibramycin®) are quite effective.
-A long course of treatment, generally four weeks, is needed.
-This is the treatment of choice as it is easily accessible and generally well tolerated.
-Your veterinarian will discuss treatment options with you, as some supportive medications such as steroids may be needed depending on the clinical state of the patient and blood parameters.
+Certain antibiotics are quite effective, such as doxycycline.
+A long course of treatment is needed — generally four weeks.
+Antibiotics are the treatment of choice, as they are accessible and generally well tolerated.
+Your veterinarian will discuss treatment options with you, as some supportive medications, such as steroids, may be needed depending on the clinical state of the patient.

-Dogs experiencing severe anemia or bleeding problems may require a blood transfusion.
-However, this does nothing to treat the underlying disease.
+Dogs experiencing severe anemia or bleeding problems may require a blood transfusion; however, blood transfusions do not treat the underlying disease.

 How can I protect my dog from ehrlichiosis?